 Once you’ve confirmed that your phone service provider is a RespOrg, it’s time to subscribe to the number so you can begin using it.

-With a VoIP phone system, selecting a toll-free DID number is easy: In the Admin dashboard, navigate to the User List, then Phone Numbers, Add Number, and finally Toll-Free Number or Vanity.
+With a business VoIP system, selecting a toll-free DID number is easy: In the Admin dashboard, navigate to the User List, then Phone Numbers, Add Number, and finally Toll-Free Number or Vanity.
 The menu will display available options, or you can search for the particular number you want.
 Once you select a phone number, it’s added to your account’s monthly subscription and you’re ready to assign it to a user.

 With a mobile or landline phone system, contact your provider to subscribe to the toll-free number: They may have an online menu to choose the number you want, or you may need to speak with a live representative to select and subscribe to a number.